/Chocolate Resources/Chocolate Blog/Elaine Hsieh of EH Chocolatier

 Doctor, Mom, Chocolatier!

 You might say that Elaine Hsieh of EHChocolatier in Somerville, Massachusetts took at 180 degree turn in her career, going from medicine to chocolate.
 Her decision to pursue her passion is one that many people might find inspiring, so here is her story, and her gorgeous chocolates.
+Elaine (and her business partner Catherine) made the decision to close their chocolate shop in April 2023.
+But their story of starting and building their business is one that we think is inspiring!

 On life before chocolate: Elaine always loved food, starting with her EZ bake oven.
 Her mother is a wonderful cook and many of her fondest childhood memories focused around food.
 But in her household, food was not considered a vocation, and so Elaine pursued a degree in medicine and became a doctor specializing in internal medicine and women’s health.
 But she never forgot her love for food, and longed to return to this passion.